httpwg/http-extensions/draft-ietf-httpbis-no-vary-search.md

 # Caching {#caching}

-If a cache {{HTTP-CACHING}} implements this specification, it expands the concept of a matching target URI described in {{Section 4 of HTTP-CACHING}}.
-Specifically, a presented target URI and that of a stored response are considered to match if they are either exactly identical, or are equivalent modulo URL variation config ({{comparing}}) given the stored response's `No-Vary-Search` header.
+To reuse a stored response, {{Section 4 of HTTP-CACHING}} requires that the presented target URI and that of the stored response match.
+If a cache implements the `No-Vary-Search` extension, this matching requirement is also satisfied if the URIs are equivalent modulo URL variation config ({{comparing}}) given the stored response's `No-Vary-Search` header.

 Cache implementations MAY fail to reuse a stored response whose target URI matches _only_ modulo URL variation config, if the cache has more recently stored a response which: